shimatai/react-native-maps-directions/README.md

   />
 </MapView>
 ```
-_Note: departure time must be set to the current time or some time in the future._
+_Note: departure time must be set to the current time or some time in the future (in this example, 1 hour from now)._

 Transit options example:
 ```js